spark-mv/cdn/install.md

 * Increase HolaCDN to 90% of Chrome/Win users and leave 10% in statistics mode, as a control group.
 * Add more/browsers/platforms.

+Make sure you save your settings.
+Changes will take up to 5 minutes to take effect.
+You will receive a confirmation email every time you change settings on the portal.

 To verify that your changes took effect, remember to set HolaCDN to default mode (```hola_cdn.set_mode_default()```) to ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

-Changes take effect immediately, and you will receive a confirmation email every time you change settings on the portal.

 # Congratulations!
 HolaCDN is up and running #